Also by Pauline Connolly:

 experiences gained in professional training (workshops) with competent

 therapists and supervisors (Passons, 1975).
-In addition to personally experiencing
+In addition to personally

-or ‘boundaries of one’s competence’ (Corey, 2001, p.253) is crucial.
-Typically
+one’s own limitations, or ‘boundaries of one’s competence’ (Corey, 2001, p.253)

-mentioned by Zinker (1978, cited in Corey, 2001) e.g. sensitivity, timing,
+have the characteristics mentioned by Zinker (1978, cited in Corey, 2001) e.g.

-empathy, acceptance[18] respect for client, etc; and
+sensitivity, timing, empathy, acceptance[18] respect for client, etc; and

 reiterated by the BACP.